Murder Mystery Game AI

 Pacing and Timing for Big Groups

 Set strict round timers.
-Assign a timekeeper to manage each round (10–20 minutes maximum for most games).
+Assign a timekeeper to manage each round.
 Timers prevent endless debate spirals and maintain energy throughout the event.
 When players know time is limited, they make faster decisions and stay focused.

 Build in transition breaks.
-Between games or rounds, allocate 5 minutes for bathroom breaks, snack refills, and mental resets.
+Between games or rounds, allocate a few minutes for bathroom breaks, snack refills, and mental resets.
 These pauses prevent fatigue and give your moderators time to prepare the next phase.

 Key Fact: Multiple smaller games with tight timing beats one oversized game with loose pacing.